freenas/freenas-docs/userguide/system.rst

 Google Cloud Storage are supported.

 .. warning:: Cloud credentials are encrypted.
-The credentials are lost when the the encryption key is not preserved.
+The credentials are lost when the FreeNAS config is exported without the encryption key.

 Select
 :menuselection:`System --> Cloud Credentials --> Add Cloud Credential`